SashG91/Rapid-Typing/README.md

 Bugs and problems were tracked using GitHub issues.
 Here is a [link](https://github.com/SashG91/Rapid-Typing/issues) for this project

 ### Defects of Note
-- Timing and levels.
+- Timing matching with levels.
-- Play Again button.
+- Play Again button (not requiring the user to refresh the browser to restart).

 ### Outstanding Defects
 - Timing matching up to levels will be fixed a future date.